Preventing and Responding to Heat Illness

 T8CCR 3395(b) Definitions states the following:

-T8CCR 3395(f) Training states the following:
+T8CCR 3395(h) Training states the following:

-begins work that should reasonably be anticipated to result in exposure to the
+(1) Employee training.
+Effective training in the following topics shall be provided to each supervisory and non-supervisory employee before the employee begins work that should reasonably be anticipated to result in exposure to the risk of heat illness:

 (A) The environmental and personal risk factors for heat illness, as well as the added burden of heat load on the body caused by exertion, clothing, and personal protective equipment.

 Work Severity and Duration Adjustments

-In warm or hot weather, try to:
+In warm or hot weather and during high heat or a heat wave try to:

 Be aware that In spite of these measures heat illness can still develop.